 - Can range from aching joints or a skin rash to paralysis and death

-- Can cause the lungs to swell and even pop
+- During the ascent, air in the lungs expands, causing them to swell and pop

 - Defective equipment